-Such as, can they smell bad?
+Such as, can pitcher plants smell bad?
 Typically, no. They produce minty nectar when they eat insects.
 However, it doesn’t have a potent smell.
 They can smell if given raw meat or if they catch a large insect that is taking a while to decompose.
 Look for those signs if your pitcher plant starts to smell and get those items out of them.
 The smell should go away.

 While the pitcher plant doesn’t usually smell, a bad smell can lead to something else.
 Their usual smell is rather minty due to the nectar they produce to eat their prey.
 It’s pleasant rather than hard to bear in your home, though.
 So, it should be a good experience to own one rather than not.